stride3d/stride/.github/ISSUE_TEMPLATE/documentation_update.md

 assignees: ''
 ---

-> [!NOTE]
-> If you would like to address Stride Docs manual or tutorials, please create an issue at https://github.com/stride3d/stride-docs/issues.

 **Describe the update or improvement you would like to see** A clear and concise description of what you want to change or improve in the documentation.